qri-io/rfcs/text/0032-access_command.md

 pushing 28 versions of chriswhong/some_dataset...
 X of XX blocks pushed for version 12 August 2019 (Qmss4h552h3j2h33)...
 ```

+Remotes, on the other hand _can_ accept unpublished datasets.
+Remote configuration will get a `requirePublish` configuration parameter to get the same registry-like behaviour.
+Pushing unpublished datasets is aimed at the collaborator use-case, where a datasets are explicitly pushed to trusted colleagues. when a user is pushed an unpublished dataset, it will show up when they run `qri list` locally, but this dataset won't be broadcast back to the network.

 † _encrypted datasets don't exist yet._